Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/global_biases.rst

 Basic usage
 -----------

-The basic usage of this diagnostic is explained with a working example in the notebook provided in the ``notebooks/diagnostics/global_biases`` directory.
+The basic usage of this diagnostic is explained with a working example in the notebook.
 The basic structure of the analysis is the following:

 .. code-block:: python